 The operator could include things like a refurbished or energy efficient UE in the subscription to further enhance the linkage to energy usage of the subscription.

-X.3 Area based solutions
+Area based solutions

 An example scenario where, Sweden is divided into four electricity price areas, SE1 to SE4, within an electricity price area the electricity is traded at the same spot price.
 An electricity price area can be a whole country or part of a country.
 These areas are often quite static or rarely change and are well known by the users since they affect the prices on the electricity to a large extent.